zzzelle/wingz/README.md

 Trade-off though is the cost.
 We need PostGIS extension, and other system libraries for it.
 And then we'll  have to migrate our float coordinates to point fields.

 For this exam, I'm using Haversine.
 But it's worth noting other alternatives like PostGIS.

-### Others

-Authentication also adds queries to each request since we have to load the User table and verify the request.user:
-- 1 for JWT or Basic (to load the user)
-- 2 for session (the session, then the user)

 ## Bonus - SQL